NanaNyarko/CDE-ETL-Git-and-Linux-Project/README.md

 ```bash
    crontab -l
 ```
-   Git Bash doesn't include `crontab`, so this needs a real Linux environment — I used WSL (Ubuntu) for this step.
+   Git Bash doesn't include `crontab`.
+I used WSL (Ubuntu) for this step.

 4. **File-mover script**, on any folder with `.csv`/`.json` files:
 ```bash